 Superior Industries International (SUP) Gets a Buy Rating from Barrington

-According to TipRanks.com, Prestopino is a 3-star analyst with an average return of 2.6% and a 50.2% success rate.
+According to TipRanks.com, Prestopino is a 1-star analyst with an average return of -2.5% and a 38.6% success rate.
 Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Liquidity Services, and Cardtronics.

-The word on The Street in general, suggests a Hold analyst consensus rating for Superior Industries International.
+Currently, the analyst consensus on Superior Industries International is a Moderate Buy with an average price target of $7.00.

 See today’s analyst top recommended stocks >>